 My Name is Stardust What a wonderful book to introduce our origins to our kids!
 This book combines the wonder and awe we feel for our Universe with the awesome reality of our stardust nature.
 Written by a 10 year old, this make s a great complement to both the original and the updated Cosmos DVDs.
 Because engaging the next generations with joy and awe is the key to a just, healthy, and sustainable world, this book is an incredible blessing to us all.
 If you have people in your life with kids or grandkids, you just found a great gift for them!

-Stardust Explores the Solar System Like the Stardust book below, this new book was written by a child, bringing the wonder of science to children everywhere!
+Stardust Explores the Solar System Like the Stardust book above, this new book was written by a child, bringing the wonder of science to children everywhere!
 Because engaging the next generations with joy and awe is the key to a just, healthy, and sustainable world, this book is an incredible blessing to us all.
 If you have people in your life with kids or grandkids, you just found a great gift for them!

 Plush Organs for Kids has a new addition, a vulva+vagina!
 This will help them learn about healthy sexuality, while the other organs help them learn about our bodies in a fun and cuddly way!
 Heart, spleen, liver, brain and more are available.